| Title: | Client Library for SpatioTemporal Asset Catalog |

 an |

-containing all search field parameters to be provided to STAC API web
+containing all search field parameters to be provided to a STAC API web

 service.